henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 1. User opens the game on a device
 2. User clicks the "Create a Game Room" button
 3. User selects a story type
-4. User selects a grade level
+4. User selects a difficult level
 5. User selects the number of players
 6. User clicks the "Start" button
 </details>